 If the suspect is an adult and has been arrested, law enforcement informed you of the time, place and date of the Initial Appearance.
 You are encouraged to contact the court for any changes to the Initial Appearance schedule.
-You can also exercise your right to be informed of the suspect's release by contacting the custodial agency.
+For any questions about the suspect's release, contact the custodial agency.